Empirical Design in Reinforcement Learning: Selecting environments

 There are several benefits to this approach.
-This design tests the performance of the method on a set of related environments with a particular property, making conclusions less specialized to one specific environment.
-Mainly, it shows that some emergent phenomenon from an algorithm (e.g., decorrelated features) arises across several environments.
-Of course, we still need to understand \emph{why} our method behaves the way it does.
-Using more environments does not allow us to conclude our method will perform better, but it does at least show that the emergent phenomena arises in more than one environment.
+This design tests the performance of the algorithm on a set of related environments with a particular property, making conclusions less specialized to one specific environment.
+Of course, we still need to understand \emph{why} our algorithm behaves the way it does.
+Using more environments does not allow us to conclude our algorithm will perform better, but it does at least show that the emergent phenomena arises in more than one environment.
 Additionally, we obtain this ability to test across environments with minimal increases in compute over testing in one environment.
 That is because we can do fewer runs within each environment, to still get a large number of runs in the macro-environment (collection).
 A related strategy, to test generalization, was proposed earlier by having systematic parameters that could be varied for an environment \citep{whiteson2009generalized}, such as gravity in Mountain Car.

 \begin{Remark}{}{aggregating_env} Considering macro-environments has some benefits, but there are also challenges in aggregating performance across environments (e.g., dealing with different reward scales).
 We discuss this topic in more depth in Appendix \ref{sec_aggregating}. \end{Remark}